|

 people claim that cleaning a vinyl record will damage the groove.

-to people from a record company and these people said that a record
+talked to people from a record company and these people said that

-should never be cleaned with liquids, even if these liquids have been
+a record should never be cleaned with liquids, even if these liquids

-specifically designed for vinyl record cleaning.
-But what if you have
+have been specifically designed for vinyl record cleaning.
+But what

-a really dirty record that you want to play and you do not want to
+if you have a really dirty record that you want to play and you do

-damage the fine, polished diamond tip?
-Some people argue that these
+not want to damage the fine, polished diamond tip?
+Some people argue

-who have enough of bad sounding, romantically crackling records.
+new enthusiasts who have enough of bad sounding, romantically crackling

 There